MicrosoftDocs/azure-reference-other/studio-module-reference/two-class-boosted-decision-tree.md

 + If your data has missing values, you must add indicators for the features.

 + In general, boosted decision trees yield better results when features are somewhat related.
-If features have a large degree of entropy (that is, they are not related), they share little or no mutual information, and ordering them in a tree will not yield a lot of predictive significance.
+If features have a large degree of entropy (that is, they are not related), they share little or no mutual information, and ordering them in a tree does not yield a lot of predictive significance.
 If this is not the case, you might try a random forests model.

     Boosting also works well when you have many more examples than features because the model is prone to overfitting.

 + Do not normalize the dataset.
-Because the treatment of features is a simple, non-parametric, less-than or greater-than comparison, normalization or any form of non-monotonic transformation function will have little effect.
+Because the treatment of features is a simple, non-parametric, less-than or greater-than comparison, normalization or any form of non-monotonic transformation function might have little effect.

 + Features are discretized and binned prior to training, so only a relatively small set of threshold candidates are considered, even for continuous features.